-The flags representing the nationalities of UNC Kenan-Flagler students have greeted everyone entering the McColl Building for many years.
+The flags representing the nationalities of current UNC Kenan-Flagler students have greeted everyone entering the McColl Building for many years.

 But there was another flag that Graeme Strickland (BSBA ’20) wanted to see displayed, too – the LGBTQ+ Pride flag.

 Strickland joined the Undergraduate Business Program (UBP) board of diversity and inclusion his sophomore year, eager to work with chair Diamonde Henderson (BSBA ’19).
 During his junior year, he initiated the process that resulted in the LGBTQ+ Pride flag – along with a whole new group of flags – hanging at the School to better reflect the full diversity of the UNC Kenan-Flagler community.

 Because Strickland and Henderson put into practice what they believe – the importance of community and teamwork at UNC Kenan-Flagler – they involved MBA and MAC students in the initiative, as well as faculty and staff.
 When they submitted their flag proposal to the School’s leadership, it was signed by Henderson; Strickland, co-president of Pride@KFBS; Reinaldo Caravellas (MBA ’19), president of the MBA Pride Club; and Aditya Royyuru (MAC ’19), co-chair of the Master of Accounting diversity and inclusion board.

 The students received tremendous support from the School, particularly from faculty members Elizabeth Dickinson, Allison Schlobohm and Larry Chavis, and Anna Millar, assistant dean of the Undergraduate Business Program.
 They worked together to identify some of the affinity groups that members of the community identify with.